UN says Afghan civilian casualties down by 13% this year

 Last week, a government airstrike killed at least 14 people in western Herat province, many of them women and children.
 Hundreds of people had gathered in the province’s Adraskan district to welcome home a former Taliban fighter freed from jail, when aircraft reportedly pounded the gathering.

-The governments aid the strike was being investigated.
+The government said the strike was being investigated.